jlauinger/master-of-science/code/hacking/linter-evaluation-notes.md

  - [ ] See if there are false negatives or false positives
  - [ ] Probably conclude that there is 100% recall and precision
  - [ ] Compare go vet and go-safer findings overlap
+ - [ ] Manually go through some projects und look through slice header cast security, then run go-safer und see if there are false positive / false negatives.
+Idea: two projects each with many / medium / few unsafe usages / project size